matt-fonto/python_oop/notes/01_fundaments.md

     print ("x is less than five")
 ```

+- Python doesn't have a switch statement as JS, C and Java

 ### For loops

 - Iterate over a range or any iterable (list, tuples, dictionaries)